10 Worthwhile Northern Arizona Attractions & 10 to Skip!

 In exchange for your lengthy wait, you will experience an invigorating hike in the fresh mountain air along one of the most gorgeous, colorful trails found anywhere.
 People from all over the country come to Flagstaff each fall to enjoy the spectacular color.
 If you plan your hike at peak (check the Flagstaff Leaf O’Meter for seasonal updates), bright yellow aspens will surround you in every direction.

-Colorful views are not the only thing you will receive on this journey – your entire body is going to get a major workout on the 2 mile uphill climb (bad for some, a bonus for others!).
+Colorful views are not the only highlight of this journey – your entire body is going to get a major workout on the 2 mile uphill climb (bad for some, a bonus for others!).
 As this hike is 4 miles round-trip with both uphill and downhill portions, not to mention located at a very high altitude (8600-10500 feet!), you will want to take your time and possibly get used to the elevation around town before attempting any strenuous exercise like this hike.
 Lots of people get seriously sick by not taking proper precautions (drinking extra water, eating salty snacks, taking it easy) each year.

 This picturesque 14 mile journey, which starts just outside of Flagstaff and continues on until you reach Sedona, not only serves as a convenient means of transportation between the 2 towns, but also earns its’ reputation as a fantastic attraction in itself.
 Oak Creek Canyon is frequently rated amongst the most picturesque roads in the country, and I have to agree!